Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Virtual sessions may not have local storage, but they still have abundant entry points.
 Should a hacker gain access to a virtual session, it’s a short jump to servers full of critical data and apps.
 The virtual desktop infrastructure has little value as an endpoint but tremendous value as a starting point for lateral movement.

 Ending a session won’t help, either.
-Hackers have learned how to establish persistency in a virtual network so their attacks get resurrected into each new session.
-With companies rushing to implement VDI in response to the coronavirus pandemic, many deployments have security holes that make it even easier to establish persistency and exploit data at will.
+Hackers have learned how to establish persistence in a virtual network so their attacks get resurrected into each new session.
+In recent years companies have increasingly deployed VDI, however, many deployments have security holes that make it even easier to establish persistency and exploit data at will.

 Making matters worse, unrealistic expectations about VDI security mean most companies rely exclusively on protections surrounding the host server.
 Consequently, the sessions themselves exist alone in the wild.
 They’re unsecured without endpoint protection in place – and once hackers get inside a session it’s already too late.